hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 #### `peer` parameter
 This parameter must be included when getting a new instance of the `ChannelEventHub`.
-The value may be a `Peer` instance or the name of a peer when using a `connection profile` see [How to use a common network configuration file](tutorial-network-config.html).
+The value may be a `Peer` instance or the name of a peer when using a `connection profile` see [How to use a common common connection profile file](tutorial-network-config.html).

 #### `eventCallback` parameter
 This parameter must be included.
 This is the callback function to be notified